rynonl/namtest/README.md

-sentest
+namtest
 =======

-A unit testing framework focused on ExtJs apps
+A testing framework with API mocks for client side applications